rickyananada/SamosirClosestTrip/Readme.md

-# This web using Ai with branch and bound algorithm to get the closest trip in Samosir Regency
+# This web purpose is to get the closest trip in Samosir Regency

-# This code created by
+# This project created by using Ai with branch and bound algorithm
-# Me and My Friends